YueLiPicasso/intro_ocaml/OCanren_exercises/son_puzzle/README.md

 Ask a boy: "who is the son of your mother which is not your brother?"
 Similarly, ask a girl: "who is the daughter of your mother which is not your sister?"

 The program takes the first setting.
+Running it returns: Me !